gbattocletti/usvs-docking/README.md

 ```

 ## Project Structure
-The project is structured as shown below:
+The repository is structured as a python package.
+The project structure is detailed below:
 ```
 root/
 │